The Twenty-Fifth Principle of A Course in Miracles

 Forgiveness here refers to right seeing.
 It refers to the process of correction in our minds, whereby perception is aligned with reality – with Creation as created – to the maximal extent possible.

 Miracles facilitate this process by effectively cleansing our minds of error, especially in the very contexts that we find ourselves.
 So if there is a dispute in our life, or if there is a grievance or a conundrum, then the miracle is what heals that.
+And the healing is not necessarily about fixing what is external, but rather seeing clearly the nature of our relationship to the external.

-It is simply restoring to memory our true self, in a way that cashes out in awakening from the dream of separation.
-Once awakened – once knowing oneself only in terms of Atonement – then the need for time and learning ends.
+Rather, it restores to memory our true self, in a way that cashes out in awakening from the dream of separation.
+Once awakened – once knowing oneself only in terms of Atonement – then the need for time and learning end.

 That we are not there yet is not a problem; it is not a crime against God or nature.

-Rather, it is an opportunity to embrace uncertainty and imperfection, and to accept without qualification or condition experience as it is given to us.
-This is healing; and nothing else matters.
+Instead, it is an opportunity to embrace uncertainty and imperfection, and to accept without qualification or condition experience as it is given to us.

 Leave a Comment